ThunderdomeCD/technitium-deployment/README.md

 # technitium-deployment
-Technitium deployment with podman container
+Technitium deployment with podman inside a Proxmox LXC Container